 This year promises to bring in technology that may change your installation process.
-You’ll see a high demand for media distribution enclosures, as well as wireless mesh networks, high-end routers and modems as more of your customers adopt smart home technology.
+You’ll see a high demand for media panels, as well as wireless mesh networks, high-end routers and modems as more of your customers adopt smart home technology.

 Tech and business writers hyped the Internet of Things (IoT) a great deal in the last couple of years, but in 2018, adoption will accelerate.
 This is due to changes in product pricing and improvements in chip technology.
 This, coupled with ongoing streaming video adoption, means that, once again, broadband providers will need to improve their offerings to keep up with demand.